 What is Customer Due Diligence?

-Customer due diligence is the process of checking the background and screening of possible and current customers.
-This is done to make sure that the customers are low-risk and not involved in money laundering, sanctions, terrorism, or money muling.
+Customer due diligence (CDD) is a process of checking the background and screening of possible and current customers.
+CDD is done to make sure that the customers are low-risk and not involved in money laundering, sanctions, and terrorism.

 Customer Due Diligence (CDD) is of utmost importance in the current digital era, as identities are more flexible and online transactions are becoming more prevalent.
 To comprehend its significance, one must carefully examine the dangers it mitigates and the diverse advantages it provides.